austinmcconnell/dotfiles/README.md

 - Leader + s    --> toggle spellcheck
 - Leader + u    --> toggle undotree

-Using tabs
+Using tabs (think of these as 'layouts' or 'workspaces' instead of a browser or file editor 'tab')
-- List all open tabs with `:tabs`
+- `:tabs`: list all open tabs
-- Edit a file in a new tab with `:tabedit [filename]`
+- `:tabedit [filename]`: edit a file in a new tab
-- move to the next tab with `gt`
+- gt: move to the next tab
-- move to the previous tab with `gT`
+- gT: move to the previous tab
-- move to a specific tab number  with `#gt` (e.g. 2gt takes you to the second tab)
+- {num}gt: move to a specific tab number
-- close a single tab with `:tabclose`
+- `:tabclose`: close a single tab

 Using buffers
-- List all open buffers with `:ls`
+- `:ls`: list all open buffers
-- Edit a file with `:e [filename]`
+- `:e` {char}`: edit a file
-- Reload external changes to a file with `:e`
+- `:e`: reload external changes to a file
-- Reload external changes and discard unsaved work with `:e!`
+- `:e!`: reload external changes and discard unsaved work in buffer
-- Switch to next buffer with `:bn`
+- `:bn`: switch to next buffer
-- Switch to previous buffer with `:bp`
+- `:bp`: switch to previous buffer
-- Move to a specific buffer number with `:b#` (e.g. :b7 takes you to the third buffer)
+- `:b{num}`: move to the specified buffer
-- Close a buffer with `:bd`
+- `:bd`: close/delete a buffer
-- Open a new file and splits your screen horizontally to show more than one buffer with `:sp [filename]`
-- Open a new file and splits your screen vertically to show more than one buffer with `:vsp [filename]`
+- `:sp`: horizontally split window in two.
+The result is two viewports on the same file
+- `:sp [filename]`: horizontally screen window in two and load or create [filname] buffer
+- `:vsp`: vertically split window in two.
+The result is two viewports on the same file
+- `:vsp [filename]`: vertically split window in two and load or create [filename] buffer

 Using tags
- with `Ctrl + ]`.
+- <C-]>: jump to tag
+- g<C-]>: show all matching tags
-- Return to previous position/tag with `Ctrl + t`
+- <C-t>: return to previous position

 Quickfix List
 - Scope is the entire project
-- Open the quickfix list window with `:copen`
+- `:copen`: open the quickfix list window
-- Close the quickfix list window with `:cclose`
+- `:cclose`: close the quickfix list window
-- Go to the next item on the list with `:cnext`
+- `:cnext`: go to the next item on the list
-- Go to the previous item on the list with `:cprev`
+- `:cprev`: go to the previous item on the list
-- Go to the first item on the list with `:cfirst`
+- `:cfirst`: go to the first item on the list
-- Go to the last item on the list with `:clast`
+- `:clast`: go to the last item on the list
-- Go to the nth item with `:cc #`
+- `:cc{num}`: go to the nth item on the list

 Location List
 - Scope is the current window
-- Open location list window with `:lopen`
+- `:lopen`: open location list window
-- Close location list window with `:lclose`
+- `:lclose`: close location list window
-- Go to the next item on the list with `:lnext`
+- `:lnext`: go to the next item on the list
-- Go to the previous item on the list with `:lprev`
+- `:lprev`: go to the previous item on the list
-- Go to the first item on the list with `:lfirst`
+- `:lfirst`: go to the first item on the list
-- Go to the last item on the list `:llast`
+- `:llast`: go to the last item on the list
-- Go to the nth item with `:ll #`
+- `:ll{num}`: go to the nth item on the list

 Terminal mode
-- Launch a split-screen terminal with `:term`
-- Terminal starts in insert mode.
-Get to terminal-normal mode with `Ctrl + [` (i.e. `Esc`).
-Go back to insert mode by using `i`.
+- Terminal starts in insert mode
+- `:term`: launch a split-screen terminal
+- <C-[>: enter terminal-normal mode
+- i: enter insert mode
-- Close the terminal by typing `exit` or using `Ctrl + D`
+- <C-D> or exit: close the terminal window

 Documentation
-- (re)generate help docs for all plugins (including newly installed ones) with `:helptags ALL`
+- `:helptags ALL`: regenerate help docs for all plugins

-NERDTree
-- Move to NERDTree window (Ctrl + direction) and type `?` Commands
-t: open in new tab
-T: open in new tab silently

 Launch plain/vanilla vim with the following command `vanillavim`